fluencelabs/docs/docs/stake/overview.md

 ### Capacity commitments

-A Capacity Commitment is a formal declaration by a provider stating their intention to offer a specific amount of computing capacity to the Fluence network for a set period.
+A Capacity Commitment is a formal declaration by a provider to offer a specific amount of compute capacity to the Fluence network for a set period.
 This commitment is made for each Compute Peer (physical server) that a provider wants to commit to the Fluence network.

-Each CC has its characteristics, most of which are defined by the Provider during registration and some by the Network.
+Each CC has its parameters, the ones important for stakers are:

-**CC parameters set by Provider:**
+**CC parameters set by a Provider:**

 - **Duration:** The period during which the staked collateral is held—generally, longer durations yield higher rewards for stakers.
 - **Staking rate:** The share of rewards allocated to the staker—providers set this rate, but it's in the staker's interest to choose CCs with higher rates.